Computer Science

 Procedure for Undergraduate Curriculum-Related Requests

-Students who have requests relating to curricular matters should first consult with their departmental advisor before forwarding the request to the Director of Undergraduate Studies (DUS).
-Students without a departmental advisor submit their requests directly to the DUS.
-Such requests include course approvals, course substitutions, tutorial requests, proposals for study abroad, external electives, Consortium courses, and the like.
-Requests will be forwarded to the department’s Undergraduate Committee.
+Students who have requests relating to curricular matters should first consult with their departmental advisor before forwarding the request to their program director.
+CSES majors should contact the CSES Program Director.
+Students pursuing the B.S., A.B., or the minor should contact the Director of Undergraduate Studies (DUS).
+Students without a departmental advisor can submit their requests directly to the DUS.
+Requests include course approvals, course substitutions, tutorial requests, proposals for study abroad, external electives, Consortium courses, and the like.

 Contacts and Additional Information

-For contacts and additional information, please see the Department Web site (https://cs.georgetown.edu/ (new window)).
+For contacts and additional information, please see the Department Web site (https://cs.georgetown.edu/ ).
 This information includes the honor policy for CS courses, undergraduate learning goals, integrated writing in computer science, the prerequisite structure for undergraduate courses, and answers to frequently-asked questions.

 For course listings for Computer Science, see the Schedule of Classes.